 ‘Interstellar’ is one of the finest space movies in terms of visuals.
 It is definitely among Christopher Nolan’s best movies, and I don’t really think I should even explain the reason for including this film on the list.
 Apart from ‘Gravity’ and ‘2001: A Space Odyssey’ (also on this list), this is one of the few space movies to accurately depict space travel.
 A must-watch for science nerds!

 3. Avatar (2009)

 ‘Avatar’ is another movie on this list that is a combination of innovative thinking and spectacular visuals.
 Set in the Utopian world of Pandora, it depicts the fight for resources between humans and the inhabitants of this different world.
-Shot in 3D, the excellent battle sequences, the amazing looking inhabitants, and the depiction of flora and fauna in Pandora make it a must watch on the big screen.
+Shot in 3D, the excellent battle sequences, the beautiful inhabitants, and the depiction of flora and fauna in Pandora make it a must-watch on the big screen.

 2. Gravity (2013)

 ‘Gravity,’ unlike other movies on this list, can only be enjoyed on the big screen.
 The entire movie follows the journey of one lady who finds herself lost in space and depicts how she makes her way back to the earth.
 The brilliant cinematography and the excellent usage of 3D turn this one into a truly mesmerizing cinematic experience.
 Alfonso Cuaron‘s precise direction is commendable.

 Read More: Biggest Movie Plot Holes of All Time